GarudaZ/portfolio/portfolio-app/README.md

 ## Updating

-Further updates will be published automatically when pushed to the github.io repo.
+Further updates will be published when the 'npm run deploy' script is used.